PTMZ/Face-Reidentification/README.md

 # Face-Reidentification
-Face Reidentification using Facenet + Adding temporal consistency between frames in video
+Face Reidentification using Facenet + Temporal consistency between frames in video

 Modified code from: